lightningmq95/FitVision/README.md

     cd Docker
    ```

-3. **Check environment files Ensure the .env and hadoop.env files are present and configured.
+3. **Check environment files: Ensure the .env and hadoop.env files are present and configured.
 These are already included in the repo, but feel free to modify as needed.**

 4. **Build and start the containers**